Why are autistic children sensitive to noise?

 Engineered Noise Reduction

-QuietRooms4U designs environments that can reduce up to 95% of external noise, helping create calm, controlled spaces.
+We design environments built to dramatically reduce outside noise, helping create calm, controlled spaces.

 Custom-Built Environments

-Every room is tailored to the individual's sensory needs and integrated directly into the home.
+Every room is tailored to the sensory needs of the people who'll use it and integrated directly into the building.

 Real-Life Benefits